By Karyn Greenstreet

-Let me share the guidelines I use when pricing my services (consulting, classes and mastermind groups) and my products (self-study programs, books):
+Here are the guidelines I use when pricing my services (private consulting, live classes, and mastermind groups) and my products (self-study programs, books):

 Delineate the specific results people will get from joining your group, attending your class, working privately with you.
-The clearer you are on the value your offer provides, the easier time you’ll have to charge a solid fee for what you’re offering.
+The clearer you are on the true value your offer provides to your client, the easier it will be to charge a solid fee for what you’re offering.

 Are you a high-end brand, and therefore need to charge high-end prices for all your offerings?
 Or a middle-of-the-road brand?

 Your pricing needs to be aligned with the brand image you’re creating.